andreicioban/Blog-posts-Fullstack-JS/README.md

-  Now running `gulp jshint` will produce the same efect as expected from previous experince with `npm` and `grunt`.
+  Now running `gulp jshint` will produce the same effect as expected from previous experience with `npm` and `grunt`.

-  The `grunt` and `gulp` tools are quite complex too and can accomplish a lage variety of tasks using plugins.
-Even the tools, from a developer perspective, are doing the same job they are quite diferen at the bottom.
+  The `grunt` and `gulp` tools are quite complex too and can accomplish a large variety of tasks using plugins.
+Even the tools, from a developer perspective, are doing the same job they are quite different at the bottom.

   Grunt is based on files with *configuration over code* paradigm at origins.